Juxtaglomerular cell tumor: Diagnosis

 Clinically, hypertension, especially when severe or poorly controlled, combined with evidence of a kidney tumor via imaging or gross examination suggest a JCT.
-However, other kidney tumors can cause hypertension by secreting renin.
+Other kidney tumors can cause hypertension by secreting renin.
 JCTs have a variable appearance and have often being misdiagnosed as renal cell carcinomas; dynamic computed tomography is helpful in the differential diagnosis.

 Post-operatively, the presence of renin granules in pathology specimens as well as immunohistochemical analyses could help differentiating this tumor from other primary renal tumors such as hemangiopericytoma, glomus tumor, metanephric adenoma, epithelioid angiomyolipoma, Wilms tumor, solitary fibrous tumor, and some epithelial neoplasms.

 Prognosis

-JCT often is described as benign, however one case of metastasis has been reported, so its malignant potential is uncertain.
+JCT is often described as benign and one case of metastasis has been reported, so its malignant potential is uncertain.
 In most cases the tumor is encapsulated.

 History

 Juxtaglomerular cell tumor was first described in 1967 in a paper by Robertson et al., and first named by Kihara et al. in 1968.
 Since then, approximately 100 case reports have been published.
 Karyotyping of a small number of these tumors revealed a common loss of chromosomes 9 and 11.